AT-Publishing/website/_posts/2018-05-23-traceto-interview.md

 date: 2018-04-23 11:15:00 -0400

-title: "Traceto.io CEO: We are planning for the nexus between KYC and credit risk in the blockchain industry"
+title: "Traceto.io CEO: We expect the nexus between KYC and credit risk in the blockchain industry"
-description: "Lorem ipsum"
+description: "Chye Kit in an interview explains why regulatory compliance is one of the sectors where decentralized solutions are actually more efficient than traditional ones."

 author: https://twitter.com/tradingfanbois
 author_name: tradingfanbois